 This version shows how easily alternative solution threads can be recorded and retrieved in NMOD.
 The reader will also see how the model can be easily expanded to accommodate more equipment age choices, price changes of new equipment over time, present value of alternatives, changeover costs, etc. Best sequences of actions over the time horizon are then calculated and sorted by exhaustive, explicit evaluation of all possible action sequences.

-Non-Naive Version - dynamic programming implementation using ORMSware discrete event simulation: This version (being posted 8/27/2016) is more interesting.
+Non-Naive Version - dynamic programming implementation using ORMSware discrete event simulator: This version (being posted 8/27/2016) is more interesting.
 It is truly in the ORMSware spirit, using its discrete event simulation paradigm to handle the "curse of dimensionality" issue.
-It is described in a series of videos posted below.
+It is described in a series of 5 videos.
+Click image below to watch them in a separate window:

 Some of the concepts used in this example: